DeepRank/3D-Vac/docs/hpc_notes.md

 - The [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) allows you to open a remote folder on any remote machine.
 Once connected to a server, you can interact with files and folders anywhere on the remote filesystem.
 The local system requirement is to have a supported OpenSSH compatible SSH client, while the remote system requirement is to have a running SSH server on RHEL 7+ (in Snellius case).

+### Conda on Snellius

+For installing conda on your Snellius home folder:
+- From [here](https://www.anaconda.com/products/distribution), run `wget https://repo.anaconda.com/archive/Anaconda3-2022.05-Linux-x86_64.sh`, or the most updated version.
+- Run the .sh script just downloaded with `bash Anaconda3-2022.05-Linux-x86_64.sh`.
+- Activate the base conda env with `source .bashrc`.

+Now you can create conda envs.
+To activate a conda env run `source activate env_name`.

 ## Creating and running jobs

 ### The batch system